Office of Sustainability

 Jim collaborates, tracks and reports on sustainability initiatives throughout campus.
 This includes facilitation of the President's Sustainability Steering Committee, the campus masterplan, waste reduction, energy conservation, and projects initiated through Green Fee funding.
 Jim responds to external queries about campus initiatives, and provides information to national sustainability reporting systems like AASHE's STARS.

 Brianna is the staff advisor for student programming in the Office of Sustainbility.
 This includes the Green Offices and Green Labs programs as well as the Campus Environmental Center (CEC).
-The CEC is the largest student organization focused on sustainability at The University of Texas at Austin and employs over 20 students working on sustainability projects including: Microfarm, Green Events, Green Greeks, and Trash to Treasure.
+The CEC is the oldest and largest student organization for those interested in the environment and sustainability.
+Student-led teams effect sustainable change through projects such as BATX, Microfarm, Green Events, Green Greeks, and Trash to Treasure.

 Jill serves as the program coordinator for the Green Fee Committee and helps to advance the approved Green Fee projects each year.